hzeller/trs80-100-schematic/README.md

 (to be verified on PCB).

 The base transistor to T4 is a 10k value with no designator in the schematic.
-This is likely R33.
-For now using a dummy designator R998.
+This is likely R33, but not confirmed yet.

 The resistor discharging C78 via T25 has neither a designator nor value in the schematic.
 This could be R162 with 100 Ohm.
-For now using a dummy designator R999.
+To be confirmed.

 ### Missing designators